wakeful-deployment/wake/README.md

 environments from version control commit to running in production.
 Wake uses other pluggable infrastructure frameworks such as Kubernetes or Docker Swarm to power many of its features.
-In addition to the functionality that these frameworks provider, Wake also offers other pluggable abstractions over IaaS providers, logging and other common infrastructure needs.
+In addition to the functionality that these frameworks provide, wake also offers other pluggable abstractions over IaaS providers, logging, and other common infrastructure needs.

 # Prereqs